Build a Round Dining Table Pedestal Base

 I just built a pieced plywood table top and I really love how it came out!
 A fabulous top like that deserves an equally fabulous base, am I right?
 The DIY furniture plans to build a round dining table pedestal base is constructed out of 2x4s and a piece of a 4×4 post.
 The arms and legs of the base are supported by pieces that join to the center to resemble an “X” depending on how you look at it!

 The plan for the base is sized to fit a 40″ round table and can easily be adapted to fit a larger table by adjusting the length of the arms and legs (it is not necessary to adjust the length of the bracing).

 The top is made by laminating two pieces of plywood together (making the piece approximately 1-1/2″ thick) and cutting it on a large circle jig with a band saw.
 2″ edge banding is then used to cover the edges of the plywood.
-An easy tutorial on building a jig to cut large circles on the bandsaw can be found here.
+Take a look at this easy tutorial on building a jig to cut large circles on the bandsaw.

 - 2-1/2″ pocket hole screws (<– affiliate link!)

 - 2″ brad nails

 - Sandpaper (100, 150, 220 grits)

 - Finishing supplies (primer & paint, or stain, sealer)

 - Miter saw or circular saw